emqx/hocon/SCHEMA.md

 ```

 As in the example, a translation callback is provided with the global config,
-specific field values can be retrieved with `hocon_schema:deep_get` API.
+specific field values can be retrieved with `hocon_maps:get` API.

 ### Config integrity validation